 A million-dollar error that would give any E&O underwriter nightmares.

 The mistake occurred after two state-certified surveyors on the job separately marked the wrong property, said Carl Laundrie, spokesman for Flagler County on the Atlantic Coast north of Daytona Beach, conceding that there were few landmarks in the new Hammock Dunes subdivision that could have helped someone catch the error.

 “There is no giant oak tree on one corner of the lot so you would say, ‘Okay, this must be the lot,’” Laundrie told Reuters.
 “This particular piece of land is basically in a field back behind the dune.”

-The 5,300-square-foot (492-sq-metre) house, which was completed in March, includes five bedrooms, five-and-a-half bathrooms, a theater, game room and swimming pool.
+The 5,300-square-foot (492-sq-metre) house, which was completed in March, includes five bedrooms, five-and-a-half bathrooms, a theatre, game room and swimming pool.

-Flagler County Property Appraiser Jay Gardner said the mistake was discovered in September by a third surveyor working in the neighborhood.
+Flagler County Property Appraiser Jay Gardner said the mistake was discovered in September by a third surveyor working in the neighbourhood.